protocol/CryptoEconLab/README.md

 ###  Hiring 🚀

-We are working to expand the team -- if you're an interested cryptoeconomics researcher, visit PL's [jobs page](https://jobs.lever.co/protocol?team=Research%20Development)to learn more and apply!
+We are working to expand the team -- if you're a scientist or engineer interested in cryptoeconomics research, visit PL's [jobs page](https://jobs.lever.co/protocol?team=Research%20Development) to learn more and apply!

 ## Contact